The Academy at Penguin Hall, Wenham, MA

 About The Academy at Penguin Hall

-The Academy at Penguin Hall is a dynamic independent school for girls in grades 9-12 situated on a 50-acre campus on the North Shore of Boston in Wenham, MA.
+The Academy at Penguin Hall is a dynamic independent school for girls in grades 9-12 situated on a 50-acre campus in Wenham, MA, on the North Shore of Boston.
 With a mission of educating, enlightening and empowering young women to live and to lead exemplary lives, our college preparatory program fosters adventurous thinkers and compassionate leaders who embrace a culture of kindness and academic accomplishment.
-Upon graduation, students have a clear understanding of who they are as learners and individuals.
+Upon graduation, students have a clear understanding of who they are as learners, thinkers and individuals.
 In addition to competitive salary and benefits, faculty enjoy working in a collegial, growth-oriented, and joyful community.
-We seek faculty who will actively contribute to an equitable and inclusive learning environment where all can thrive.
+We seek faculty who will actively contribute to an equitable and inclusive learning environment where all can thrive academically, personally and professionally.

 To apply, interested candidates should email a cover letter, résumé, and contact information for three references to firstname.lastname@example.org.